This Egyptian barley salad has pearl barley, pomegranate arils and a tangy herb vinaigrette. Make this recipe for a refreshing side dish!

 - 2 garlic cloves minced

-- 3 tbsp fresh flat leaf parsley chopped
+- 3 tablespoon fresh flat leaf parsley chopped

 - Rinse barley with cold water several times until water runs clear.